Flix90s/fsdm-mern-foundation01/README.md

 # fsdm-mern-foundation01
-This repository is for fsdm build a strong mern foundation phase projects
+This repository is for fsdm build a strong mern foundation phase projects.

+we are learning about repository creation.